peaclab/Prodigy/README.md

 The script will read the experiment data from the specified `results_dir`, generate a bar plot, and save it in the specified `plot_output_dir` as `prodigy_increasing_num_samples_results.pdf`.

-7. The plot will be displayed on the screen, and if `verbose` is set to `True`, it will print "Saved the plot" after saving the plot.
-If you are using the
+7. The plot will be displayed on the screen if your terminal supports it, nevertheless, the plot will be saved as a PDF to the designated output.

 8. You can open the saved PDF file to view and analyze the plotted results.